d2iq/ui-kit/CONTRIBUTING.md

 If we can’t get this added to UI Kit in time for it to be used to resolve your feature/task/bug, build in it your app's codebase, and we’ll follow-up about adding to UI Kit at the end of the release iteration.

 If you're not sure whether a component belongs in UI Kit, keep it in the app you're building.

-### Eliminate React Errors and Warnings

-We don't want our components to create noise in the console for other apps that use ui-kit.
-We've added Cypress to test for React errors/warnings and fail in CI if any are found.

-When creating a new component, add a test to `cypress/integration/storybook-cy.js` to check for errors and warnings.

-#### Running Cypress

-Using the Cypress UI:

-1. `npm start`
-2. `npx cypress open`
-3. Click "storybook-cy" in the sidebar of the Cypress UI

-In the CLI:
-`npm run test:integration`

 ## Maintaining Reusable Components